Lila2048/1.9-gdps-core-ARCHIVE/README.md

 ## Future Plans

-The server software right now is in early beta.
+The server software right now is in beta.
 I still have many more plans for it later on!!
 Some of those plans are:

 * More customization options
-* Better looking dashboard
 * Proper roles system
 * Automod
 * New webhooks